 Rule #1 Sleep from 6 to 8 hours a day

 It can be difficult to achieve if you have a busy schedule but it will totally pay off.
-During the sleep is when your brain cells regenerate and moves the information from the short term memory to the long term memory.
+During the sleep is when your brain cells regenerate and move the information from the short term memory to the long term memory.

 If you don’t get enough sleep during your years of youth it will bring serious consequences in the later years.